turbot/steampipe-plugin-ipstack/docs/index.md

   }
   ```

-- A connection config to connect ipstack using HTPPS request by setting https aregument as true.
+- A connection config to connect ipstack using HTPPS request by setting https argument as true.

   ```hcl
   connection "ipstack-enterprise" {